 This policy sets out how Fullbrook Associates Limited endeavour to deal with complaints made against them, whether they are raised by a client or a third party.
 Copies of this policy are available for clients and third parties on request.

 Most complaints are dealt with effectively on an informal basis.
 Clients are encouraged to raise any concern or queries about the service they are receiving with the solicitor or paralegal responsible for their work.
-If you are not a client of the company your complaint should be addressed in writing to the Client Relations Manager, Kate Scully (or if the complaint is about Kate Scully, to Stephanie Connor) as described below.
+If you are not a client of the company your complaint should be addressed in writing to the Managing Director, Kate Scully (or if the complaint is about Kate Scully, to Stephanie Connor) as described below.
 The solicitor or paralegal responsible for a client’s work is specifically designated in the terms of engagement that will have been sent to the client by Fullbrook Associates Limited at the beginning of the transaction or relevant matter, or at the commencement of the client relationship.

 Complaint Handling Process

 We will send you a letter acknowledging receipt of your complaint within five days of receiving it, enclosing a copy of the complaints procedure.

 We also aim to let the complainant know within ten working days of receipt of the complaint whether we require any further information in order that we can fully investigate the issues raised.

 We will then investigate your complaint.
 This will normally involve passing your complaint to our Head of Legal, who will review your matter, file and speak to the member of staff who acted for you.